-- Keep your remote control in a safe place because there is no other way to access menu options. - Disconnect the product from its power source when it's not used for a long period.
+- Keep your remote control in a safe place because there is no other way to access menu options. - Do not disconnect cables from the ECP to connect peripheral devices because you could disconnect controls for your interactive whiteboard. - Disconnect the product from its power source when it's not used for a long period.